 The Gates Cambridge Scholarship is a merit-based scholarship in any subject area for students to pursue a graduate degree at the University of Cambridge.
-The scholarships are for one to three years, with a possible extension to a fourth year.
+The scholarships are for one, two, or three years, with a possible extension to a fourth year.

 Eligibility and Qualifications

 There will be from 80-110 Gates Cambridge Scholars each year, with approximately 40 awarded to students from the US.
 Non-US citizens studying in the US are eligible and should follow the process based on their country of citizenship.

 - Applicants from any country other than the UK are eligible (NOTE: UK citizens *MAY* be eligible starting in Fall 2016)

 - Students must have completed a bachelor’s degree before beginning study at Cambridge